Sun Communities, Inc. Reports 2022 Second Quarter Results

 %

-UK Operations Guidance.
-For the third quarter ending September 30, 2022, and the six months ending December 31, 2022, the Company is establishing guidance for NOI from its UK Operations before and after the anticipated effects from currency translation.
+UK Operations Guidance: For the third quarter ending September 30, 2022, and the six months ending December 31, 2022, the Company is establishing guidance for NOI from its UK Operations, including Park Holidays and other UK acquisitions, before and after the anticipated effects from currency translation.
 The following guidance for UK Operations is incorporated into the Company's Core FFO per fully diluted share(1)(4) and Constant Currency Core FFO per fully diluted share(1)(4) guidance and seasonality figures provided above (in millions).

 Quarter Ending